varunswing/IT_logger/README.md

 # IT Logger
-:ticket:Logging Changes Required on Modules with Added Technichians.This application is made using Node Js | Express Js as backend.<br>
+:ticket: Logging Changes Required on Modules with Added Technichians.This application is made using Node Js | Express Js as backend.<br>

 :ticket: Work from Home React-Redux app to track IT department tasks and issues<br>